Step 1: Determine whether the association between the response and the term is statistically significant

 For binary logistic regression, the format of the data affects the deviance R2 value.
 The deviance R2 is usually higher for data in Event/Trial format.
 Deviance R2 values are comparable only between models that use the same data format.

-Deviance R2 is just one measure of how well the model fits the data.
-Even when a model has a high R2, you should check the residual plots to assess how well the model fits the data.
+Goodness-of-fit statistics are just one measure of how well the model fits the data.
+Even when a model has a desirable value, you should check the residual plots and goodness-of-fit tests to assess how well a model fits the data.

 Deviance R-sq (adj)